michiruf/laravel-http-automock/README.md

 Features are just a rough idea, whereas TODOs should get implemented at some point.

 * FEATURE: Skip or retry specific responses, e.g. when a 429 error or rate limits occur.
 Maybe by using one of these approaches:
   * New `retryRequestsUntil` method
   * New `renewUntil` - Repeat renewing until the response contains sth.
 * FEATURE: Mocks that should be reused for all test methods should be definable.
 Maybe by specifying a scope for specific requests?
 * FEATURE: Configure all options like prevent, renew, ... on a requests basis
 * FEATURE: Allow additional persistance of the request (for transparency reasons, not for functionality)
+* FEATURE: Pipeline for name resolvers (so that one resolver may change stuff of previous resolvers)
+* TODO: Null return for resolvers
 * TODO: Resolving multiple Resolvers of one type in a stack resolver will only instantiate one
 * TODO: Optionally remove pests closure naming (`__Closure_Object__`) in the test directory path `it_can_foo_with_data_set__dataset__foo____Closure_Object_______`
 * TODO: Optionally remove pests multiple underscores (`___`) in the test directory path